About this Article

 Optimizing Your Site

 A PWA framework is a tool used to build Progressive Web Apps (PWAs), which are web apps that combine the best features of websites and mobile apps.
 This newer technology builds on the web design concepts of ecommerce sites (like WooCommerce) and transforms it into an app that can be installed on any device as a standalone application.
 PWAs are extremely fast when compared to a browser-based web site only.
 Most of the assets are cached, and service workers help load them quickly.
 Even if your site visitors don’t have the fastest and most reliable network provider, their WordPress-fueled PWA will load instantly.
 Progressive Web Applications (PWAs) are already supported by browsers like Google Chrome, Opera, Microsoft Edge, Safari, and Firefox.
-A PWA will transform your WooCommerce site into an app that can be obtained from a Google Play Store, Apple Store, or even downloaded from your site as an installable APK.
+A PWA will transform your WooCommerce site into an app that can be obtained from a Google Play Store, Apple Store, or downloaded from your site as an installable APK.

 Some of the well-known PWA frameworks are React, Angular, and Vue. js.
 These frameworks are popular because they have a wide range of tools and libraries for building complex applications that have features, such as component-based architecture, efficient state management, and excellent developer experience.